 Using technology to take the Survivor’s Ink network global.

 Challenging ageism and ensuring older women are included in the development of new technologies.

 Jobs for survivors in the apparel and home furnishing industries.

 Providing survivors with training and access to jobs in the digital economy.

-Partnering with law firm Boeis Schiller & Flexner LLP to end online violence against women and children.
+Partnering with law firm Boies Schiller & Flexner LLP to end online violence against women and children.